compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

    means that it is automatically set.
 It corresponds to the `map_cell` parameter of the `uv_map` command.

+* `redu%primary_beam_correction`: A boolean to toggle the primary beam correction.
+If `.true.`, primary beam correction will be applied.
+Default is `.true.`.

 * `redu%primary_truncate`: Truncation level of the primary beam, in fraction of the peak.
 Default is `0.2`.
 It corresponds to the `truncate` parameter of the `primary` command.